jayeshbankoti007/movie-graph-rag/README.md

-# 🎬 Movie Graph RAG
+# 🎬 Movie Graph RAG Agent

 Movie Graph RAG is an **agentic retrieval-augmented generation (RAG) system** that fuses a **knowledge graph** with **vector similarity search** to enable reasoning-driven queries in the movie domain.